 Fourth Grade Teacher

-Megan White has taught at LCDS since 2013.
-After spending her childhood playing school with her nametag-adorned stuffed animals and watching her mother make a difference in the lives of children, Megan attended Radford University to become a school teacher.
-She earned her teaching degree in Interdisciplinary Studies with minors in English and History.
-After graduation, she returned to her hometown and began teaching for Loudoun County Public Schools, where she stayed for five years before joining the private sector.
-Growing up around LCDS, she understood the differences between public and private schools: smaller class sizes, experiential learning, special programs and a beautiful campus.
-It felt like the perfect fit.
+Megan White joined LCDS in 2013.
+After spending her childhood playing school with her name-tag adorning stuffed animals and watching her mother make a difference in the lives of children, Megan attended Radford University to become a school teacher.
+She earned her teaching degree in Interdisciplinary Studies with minors in English and history.
+After graduation, she returned to her hometown and began teaching for Loudoun County Public Schools where she stayed for five years before joining the private sector.
+Growing up around LCDS, she knew the differences between public and private schools; smaller class sizes, special programs, and a beautiful campus.
+It seemed like the perfect fit.
 Megan believes that strong relationships foster trust and an eagerness to learn.
 She adores her students and makes a point to relate to each of them on a personal level.
 Any of her previous students would tell you that she loves good humor, bright colors, puppies, being outdoors, live music and the beach.

 Prekindergarten Assistant Teacher